Hierakonpolis: History

 The first settlement at Nekhen dates from either the predynastic Amratian culture (c.
-4400 BC) or, perhaps, during the late Badari culture (c.
+4400 BC) or the late Badarian culture (c.
 5000 BC).
 At its height, from c.
-3400 BC, Nekhen had at least 5,000 and possibly, as many as 10,000 inhabitants.
-Most of Upper Egypt then became unified under rulers from Abydos during the Naqada III period (3200–3000 BCE), at the expense of rival cities, especially Nekhen (Hierakonpolis).
-The conflicts leading to the supremacy of Abydos may appear on numerous reliefs of the Naqada II period, such as the Gebel el-Arak Knife, or the frieze of Tomb 100 at Nekhen (Hierakonpolis).
+3400 BC, Nekhen had at least 5,000 and possibly as many as 10,000 inhabitants.
+Most of Upper Egypt then became unified under rulers from Abydos during the Naqada III period (3200–3000 BCE) at the expense of rival cities, especially Nekhen (Hierakonpolis).
+The conflicts leading to the supremacy of Abydos may be what appear on numerous reliefs from the Naqada II period, such as the Gebel el-Arak Knife, or the frieze of Tomb 100 at Nekhen.